4puppies/Clustering-Zebrafish-Neurons/README.md

 ### Deployment

 Go ahead and download ```sample_data.zip```, which is a small sample of electrical impulse data for 1000 neurons within the zebrafish brain.
 Then go ahead and download ```NeuronClustering.py```.
-Make sure that these files are both saved in the same directory or else it won't run.
+Make sure that the unzipped file and the Python file are both saved in the same directory or else it won't run.

 And that's it!

-I commented out a lot of the "debugging" graphs that I used just to do a sanity check on what the data should look like.
-The final graph however, the one that represents the number of neurons in a given cluster, is not commented out and that should appear fine when you run the program.
+### Notes

+The accompanying research paper was with a much larger dataset than the one provided here, so the results are a little different, but the logic is exactly the same.

 ### Acknowledgements